Meseretbolled/Meseretbolled/README.md

 - 👋 Hi, I’m @Meseretbolled student at AASTU
 - 👀 I’m interested in computer related,robotics and artifical intelligence
 - 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on stem power and computer  engineering
+- 💞️ I’m looking to collaborate on stem power and software engineering
 - 📫 How to reach me linkedin https://www.linkedin.com/in/meseret-bolled-8b395325b

 <!---